frederic-perez/AmE-dictionary/data/dictionary.md

 __on track__ _He appears to be on track to play._
 __On your marks, get ready, go!__ (On your mark, get ready, go!)
 __on__ :dart: _Please, stay on the train._ _Available on newstands._ _And for those critics out there on the radio talk shows, in the newsapapers, on the Internet and Twitter, Bauer frankly doesn't care._ _It's on the Internet._ _Quadron pays tribute to Jacson on new album Avalanche._ _On the final day._ _Spy on someone._ _A military base on the island of Okinawa._ _Big Brother snooping on innocent Americans._ _Halliburton insists on pressuring our board._ _All those little chiclets on your screen are apps._ _A woman walks a dog on a street in NYC._ _His term ends on Jan.
 12, 2015._ _The plans are described on its website._ _The shooting happened late on a Saturday night._ _Others would get on line for loans._
-__onboarding__ _n_ The induction and assimilation of a new employee into a company or organizationthe management of the early stages of a relationship between a business and a customer.
+__onboarding__ _n_ :two: The induction and assimilation of a new employee into a company or organizationthe management of the early stages of a relationship between a business and a customer. _Onboarding specialist._
 __once in a blue moom__ Very rarely.
 __once in a while__
 __once-over__